Developer Guide - 2.3.1.1

 The above example initializes a Coordinate with eager loading in place.

-c.EagerLoadSettings.Celestial = false;
+coordinate.EagerLoadSettings.Celestial = false;

 You may also turn EagerLoading on/off for all available settings at once.